-RPD - Development Parameters Table (3) Density and All Uses and Building Types Intensity Standards Max.
+R PD - Dev elopment Parameters s Table (3) Density and Intensity All Uses and Building Types Standards Max.
 Min.
 Lot Min.
-Setbacks (ft) (2) Building Height (ft) (1) Area Width (ft) Depth (ft) Front - Structure Front - Garage Side Interior Side Street Rear See underlying Future Land shall be (a) The development parameters including building height, lot dimensions, and setbacks shall be defined as part of a Development Master Plan or similar approved plan for the district.
-Use Category (4) (b) For development/redevelopment on individual platted lots AND where no Development Master Plan (or similar) has been approved, the lot shall be R-4 development parameters until such time a Development Master Plan (or similar) has been approved to the lot shall be R-4 development parameters until such time a Development Master Plan (or similar) has been approved to the lot shall be R-4 development parameters until such time a Development Master Plan (or similar) has been approved to the lot shall be R-4 development parameters until such time and Development Master Plan (or similar) has been approved to the lot shall be R-4 development parameters until such time and Development Master Plan (or similar) has been approved to the lot shall be R-4 development parameters until such time and Development Master Plan (or similar) has been approved to the lot shall be R-4 development Master Plan (or similar) has been approved to the lot shall be R-4 development parameters until such time and Development Master Plan (or similar) has been approved to the lot shall be R-4 development parameters until such time and Devel l be subje
+Se tbacks (ft) (2) Building Height (ft) (1) Area Width (ft) Depth (ft) Front - Structure Front - Garage Side Interior Side Street Rear See underlying Future Land shall be (a) The development parameters including building height, lot dimensions, and setbacks shall be defined as part of a Development Master Plan or similar approved plan for the district.
+Use Category (4) Develo b) For development/redevelopment on individual platted lots AND where no Development Master Plan (or similar) has been approved, the lot shall be subject to the R-4 development parameters until such time a Development Master Plan is approved.

 - 1. Other height requirements and allowances may be applicable pursuant to Chapter 138, Article X, Division 1, Sec.
 138-3501.
 Measurement of height and limitations - 2.
 Other setback requirements and allowance may be applicable pursuant to Chapter 138, Article X, Division 1, Sec.
 138-3505.
-Setback Measurements, allowances and restrictions - 3.
-These Development Parameters may be superseded by other requirements as part of an adopted Development Master Plan and/or Conditional Overlay. - 4.
+Setback Measurements, allowances and restrictions - These Development Parameters may be superseded by other requirements as part of an adopted Development Master Plan and/or Conditional Overlay. - 4.
 Or as provided by the approved master plan.